 - SNAPCARDThe easiest way to use your digital currency.

 Buy anything on any website, using digital currency.
 No merchant integration required.
-This is just the beginning as we expand to a full suite of merchant tools.
+We growing the team as we expand to a full suite of merchant tools.